 Farmland investing can offer investors a consistent income while providing the safety of capital preservation.
-Every investment has risks.
+Real estate investment risks do exist.
 However, it is much easier to imagine a stock’s value going to zero compared to a 100-acre plot of productive farmland.
 But when you invest in farmland, you have a tangible asset backing your investment.

 When stocks are at record levels in the current environment and bonds provide no return, farmlands offer stable returns.
 Of course, there are variations based on the price of crops, weather, crop production, environmental factors, and so on, but returns are more comfortable to predict within a range.

 With all the central bank money-printing, including the unleashing of Modern Monetary Theory (MMT), we might soon see runaway inflation.
-Farmland is a hard asset that produces food as a commodity.
+Farmland is a hard asset that produces food as a commodity and acts as an inflation hedge.
 Farmland investing benefits from inflation since the price of food and the land value will increase as well.